-View our most recent fact sheet: Fall and Winter Stormwater Tips
+View our most recent fact sheet: Viruses and Bacteria Swimming in our Local Streams

 Stormwater runoff from rainwater or melting snow transports pollutants into storm systems and ultimately into our local waterways.
 Roads, parking lots, driveways, and rooftops prevent groundwater absorption, increasing the volume of runoff.
 Because that runoff is not cleaned or filtered before it reaches those waterways, it is imperative we take small steps toward protecting our communities.